 We may make available certain features that allow other Users to provide us information.
 This information may include Personal Information.
-For example, a teacher may register an account for their student and provide us with certain information, such as the student’s username and personal name.
-Only the students themselves, their families, and their connected teachers or school leaders can see a student’s profile and portfolio.
+For example, a teacher may register an account for their student and provide us with certain information, such as the student’s first namd and last initial.

 A teacher may use Google Classroom to import their student roster.
 In this scenario, we only access the class name and student names from Google Classroom.
-For stronger privacy, we store only the students' first name and last initial in our system instead of the full name.
+For stronger privacy, we store only the students' first name and last initial in our system instead of the full name, as well as Google ID (to allow Google Single Sign-On).
 We do not retrieve student e-mail addresses through Google Classroom.

 To provide a personalized learning and high-quality experience for our Users, we may use various technologies that automatically record certain technical information from your browser or device, including standard log files, web beacons, or pixel tags.
 This technical information may include your Internet Protocol (IP) address, browser type, internet service provider (ISP), referring or exit pages, click stream data, operating system, and the dates and times that you use our Services and assists us in understanding how our Users are using our Services.